 Teachers also discriminate against Mandingo students in other ways.
 For example, Muslim holidays are not considered national holidays.
 Faculty members would give quizzes and tests on our religious holidays in order to watch us fail.

 Mandingos were also bullied by their fellow students.
-They would call us names like “Mandingo dogs, Dingo dogs, foreigners, y’all not get home, go back to Guinea and we will kill all of y’all.”
-Hearing these names and telling us to get out of our own country used to make me very sad as a kid.
-So, I started standing up speaking in my classrooms.
-I would take them back before the free black slaves came to Liberia.
+They would say things to us like “Mandingo dogs, Dingo dogs, foreigners, y’all not get home, go back to Guinea and we will kill all of y’all.”
+Hearing these names and being told to get out of our own country used to make me very sad as a kid.
+So I started standing up and speaking in my classrooms.
+I would take my classmates back to a time before the former slaves came to Liberia.

 In 1989 Liberia erupted into a civil war, with all the other tribes in the country turning against the Mandingo tribe.
 Many died in the bloody war in Liberia.
 I lost dozens of family members in that bloody civil war.
 After the war, Mandingo people started coming back to their country, but their houses were all occupied.
 The people who had taken over the houses refused to give us back our homes and land.
 And the government is not saying anything about it.
 Our people get killed, harassed, and insulted at checkpoints and borders.

-And that is why I was afraid of my life while I was approaching the checkpoint.
+And that is why I was afraid for my life while I was approaching the checkpoint.

 I can remember I was coming back from Saclepea that market day.
 Although that city was known as the place that killed Mandingo people and was the place my aunt and nieces were killed, I’d gone there to help my mother sell Kool-Aid, ginger ale, sour milk, and water at the market to support herself.
 On my way home, passengers on the bus were insulting Mandingo people.
 Although I was only ten years old, I started reading our history to them and tried to make them understand that we are all the same.